mdevlamynck/nvidia-monitor/README.md

 # nvidia-monitor

 An applet that monitor nvidia GPU using nvidia-settings (using proprietary drivers).
-Not supporting SLI and bumblebee yet.
+Not supporting SLI yet.

 ## Installation